K-12 Clothing

 The school PTAs and PTOs serve an incredibly important mission.
-I know that I wouldn't have had the same educational experiences without the afterschool enrichment, field days, and field trips offered by my school's PTA.
-In order to make those events happen, the PTA needs members to share their ideas, to volunteer, and to become members in the first place!
+I wouldn't have had the same educational experiences without the after-school enrichment, field days, and field trips offered by my school's PTA.
+To make those events happen, the PTA needs members to share their ideas, volunteer, and become members first!
 That's why membership drives are so important.
-Here are a few ideas to make sure your membership drive is well organized and effective.
+Here are a few ideas to ensure your membership drive is well-organized and effective.

 Make sure you set a SMART goal.

-SMART is an acronym that stands for Specific, Measurable, Achievable, Relevant and Time-based.
+SMART is an acronym for Specific, Measurable, Achievable, Relevant, and Time-based.
 By implementing a SMART goal strategy, you are more likely to achieve your goals.
-A great way to implement this strategy for your membership is to create an annual target for a % of membership increase and then break that down by month indicating how many new members you need to get each month.
+A great way to implement this strategy for your membership is to create an annual target for a % of membership increase and then break that down by month, indicating how many new members you need each month.

 Assign an accountable person

 Assign a designated membership person.
-Making one person accountable for the goals and empower them to be creative, have fun, and to hit those goals.
+Making one person accountable for the goals empowers them to be creative, have fun, and hit those goals.

 The Basics